-June 24, 2016 Written Examination: Application Process
+June 23, 2017 Written Examination: Application Process

-- 1. Applications will be accepted on-line at www.abog.org beginning September 1, 2015.
-Late fees will apply for applications received after 5 pm (CDT) October 16, 2015.
-No application will be accepted after 5 pm (CST) December 18, 2015. - 2.
+- 1. Applications will be accepted on-line at www.abog.org beginning September 1, 2016.
+Late fees will apply for applications received after 5 pm (CDT) October 14, 2016.
+No application will be accepted after 5 pm (CST) December 16, 2016. - 2.
 The total fee (application and examination) must be paid by credit card through the ABOG website at the time of application.
 If an applicant is found to be ineligible to take the examination, the examination portion of the fee will be refunded.
-The application fee is not refundable nor will it be credited toward a subsequent application. - 3.
-The applicant must supply ABOG with an email address as part of the application process and to notify ABOG of any change in this address. - 4.
+The application portion of the fee is not refundable nor will it be credited toward a subsequent application. - 3.
+The applicant must supply ABOG with an email address as part of the application process and notify ABOG of any change in this address. - 4.
 Following submission of the online application form and payment of the appropriate fee, the candidate's application will be considered in accordance with the requirements in effect for that year (see below).
 The candidate will be notified of admissibility to the written examination. - 5.
-Two business days after the candidate has received the email notification of acceptance, the candidate should contact Pearson VUE to obtain a seat for the examination.
-Instructions for contacting Pearson VUE will be included in the acceptance email.

-The ABOG reserve on seats at the Pearson VUE centers expires March 25, 2016.
+After the approval email is received, the candidate should contact Pearson VUE to obtain a seat for the examination.
+Candidates are urged to obtain a seat as soon as possible after notification of eligibility to avoid long distance travel to a site with an available seat.
+On March 25, 2017, the ABOG reserve on seats at the Pearson VUE centers will be released.
 After that date it will be harder for candidates to reserve a seat at their preferred site.
-Seats in individual cities are limited and are assigned on a "first come, first served" basis.
-ABOG will not refund any portion of the test fee if a candidate cannot reserve a seat at their preferred testing center.
+Seats in individual cities are limited, and are assigned on a "first come, first served" basis.
+ABOG will not refund any portion of the test fee if a candidate is not able to reserve a seat at their preferred testing center.

-June 24, 2016 Written Examination: Requirements
+June 23, 2017 Written Examination: Requirements